Simon Preston of Craigmillar: Houses

 Preston had two properties in Edinburgh: one in the city; one in the country, as was the norm of the day.
 His country residence was Craigmillar Castle, where the garden pond shaped as his initial "P" can still be seen.
 His city residence (demolished to build South Bridge) was known as the Black Turnpike, and stood on the corner of Hunter Square near the Tron Kirk.
-Mary Queen of Scots lodged here during her final days in Scotland.
+Some chronicles say that Mary, Queen of Scots, was held at Preston's lodging in Edinburgh after the battle of Carberry Hill.

 Family

 He married Elizabeth Menteith, and secondly Janet Beaton.
 Elizabeth's son David Preston was Simon's heir.

 In September 1553, Regent Arran gave Preston a ring at the christening of one his children, bought from Alexander Gilbert, an Edinburgh goldsmith.